Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    #7  0x00007ffff6be096d in clone () from /lib64/libc.so.6
    ```

-5. You can also set the breakpoint of your interest in any kernel source code at any line.
+5. You can set the breakpoint of your interest in any kernel source code at any line.
 For example, using `break ./../.././aie/kernels/data_shuffle.cc:21` sets the breakpoint at line 21 in the `data_shuffle.cc` source code.
-6. You can remove all breakpoints by typing `delete` and continue execution until end of the program.
-Issue `quit` to exit out of the GDB.
+6. You can remove all breakpoints by typing `delete` and continue execution until the end of the program.
+Issue `quit` to exit GDB.

    ```
    (gdb) delete